JoeKarlsson/bechdel-test/README.md

 ### `build`

-Build the application as it would be setup on a Production server - used for testing production webpack configuration on local development enviornment.
+Build the application as it would be setup on a Production server - used for testing production Webpack configuration on local development environment.

 ### `eslint`